-#Releases | #Jazz | “Jump for Joy” is a small collection that refused to die.
+An authentic Jazz standards EP.
+“Jump for Joy” is a small collection that refused to die.
 Shelved for more than ten years - after Callie released her second Jazz standards album - this new release delivers a fresh and authentic perspective on five Jazz standards.

-#Releases | #Rock | This eclectic indie album from All This Huxley shows off the band's considerable talent for pairing their erudite, dystopian lyrics with majestic guitars and insistent riffs, drawing inspiration from the likes of Modest Mouse, Tom Waits, Warren Zevon, The Districts, and old Wilco.
+Eclectic indie album.
+This eclectic indie album from All This Huxley shows off the band's considerable talent for pairing their erudite, dystopian lyrics with majestic guitars and insistent riffs, drawing inspiration from the likes of Modest Mouse, Tom Waits, Warren Zevon, The Districts, and old Wilco.

-#Releases | #Soul | Girl Town is a generational project: father Jeff and daughter M'lissa.
-Together they have re-worked 5 classics into some very refreshing and new that will have appeal to all generations.
+Of all generations.
+Girl Town is a generational project: father Jeff and daughter M'lissa.
+Together they have re-worked 5 classics into some very refreshing and new ones that will have appeal to all generations.

-#Releases | #Jazz | 8 intimate pieces by singer-songwriter Roxana Amed - recorded in different cities and with small ensembles - with a jazzy mood that distinguishes the singer when approaching popular music.
+Studio live sessions.
+8 intimate pieces by singer-songwriter Roxana Amed - recorded in different cities and with small ensembles - with a jazzy mood that distinguishes the singer when approaching popular music.

 A personal perspective on Johnny Clegg, South-African musical icon and anti-apartheid activist.
 We had a sit down with Paolo Genovesi, global citizen, self-declared pro-Apartheid supporter, turned pan-Africanist.
 On the effect of music, musicians, and one musician in particular - Johnny Clegg - affected his life and altered his worldview.
 Sit back for a lengthy read of an interesting conversation that covers a lot of topics.